How To Sand Epoxy Resin

 Prevent Buildup On Sandpaper

-Regularly clean your sandpaper to prevent resin buildup, which can lead to inefficient sanding and overheating.
+Regularly clean your sandpaper to stop resin buildup.
 To clean and maintain sandpaper during resin sanding, use a wire brush or an old toothbrush to gently remove resin buildup and debris from the sandpaper’s surface.
+If the sandpaper is heavily clogged or worn then start with a new sheet.
+You will find that if you are sanding large pieces like a table, you are going to go through sandpaper like crazy!

 Use Even Pressure

-Check Progress Frequently
+Check Your Progress

 Clean Up Properly